SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlm-dev/05-smlm-lifecycle-management/assignment.md

 Upgrade our systems.
 ====================

-Now let's try how it works.
+Now let's see how it works.

 We are going to:
 - add some of our system to the new environment.